usegalaxy-eu/website/index-assembly.md

 # VGP assembly training

-As a result of a collaboration with the VGP team, the Galaxy Training Network has made available two trainings whose goal is to describe the VGP pipeline through two complementary approaches: a step-by-step version, and a workflow-focused short version.
+As a result of a collaboration with the VGP team, the Galaxy Training Network has made available two trainings which goal is to describe the VGP pipeline through two complementary approaches: a step-by-step version, and a workflow-focused short version.
 In the extended version, each of the steps required to run the VGP pipeline is descussed in detail, with particular attention to the algorithms and parameters.
 On the other hand, the short version provides a quick walkthrough on how the workflows can be used to rapidly assemble a genome using the VGP pipeline with the Galaxy Workflow System.

 <div align="center">
 <a href="https://training.galaxyproject.org/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.html" target="_blank"><button type="button" class="btn btn-primary btn-lg">VGP Step-by-Step Training</button></a>&nbsp;&nbsp;&nbsp;